New York State Route 179

 New York State Route 179 (NY 179) is a short 4.40 mi long state highway located south of Buffalo in Erie County, New York, in the United States.
-It is a four-lane divided road (albeit with traffic lights) for most of its length.
-It is known as Mile Strip Road.
-A small section between U.S. Route 62 (US 62) and NY 5 in Blasdell, however, is a limited-access highway known as the Mile Strip Expressway.
-It connects to two major expressways, the New York State Thruway (Interstate 90 or I-90) and the Southern Expressway (US 219), by way of interchanges.
+It is known as Milestrip Road for most of its length.
+A small section between U.S. Route 62 (US 62) and NY 5 in Blasdell, is a freeway known as the Mile Strip Expressway.
+It connects to two major freeways, the New York State Thruway (Interstate 90 or I-90) and the Southern Expressway (US 219), by way of interchanges.
 It serves as a connector road between them and three other major routes, NY 5, US 62, and US 20.
-Thus it is very busy not only at rush hours, but also after Buffalo Bills' home football games due to its proximity to Ralph Wilson Stadium.
+Thus it is very busy not only at rush hours, but also after Buffalo Bills' home football games due to its proximity to Highmark Stadium.

 The Mile Strip Expressway was first constructed in the 1960s from NY 5 in Hamburg to US 62 in Blasdell.
 By 1968, it received its NY 179 designation.
 This was extended to the Thruway in the next decade and by 2001, was extended to its current eastern terminus at US 20 in Orchard Park.
 Although never constructed as such, the Mile Strip was intended to be a portion of the Belt Expressway, an outer loop for the city of Buffalo.